Analysis Reveals Huge Disparities in Company Values

-In the old days, one of the most popular rules of thumb for determining what a printing business was worth was based upon nothing more than a multiple of sales –one times annual sales was probably the most common, but sometimes it went higher.
+In the old days, one of the most popular rules of thumb for determining what a printing business was worth or company valuations was based upon nothing more than a multiple of sales –one times annual sales was probably the most common.Sometimes that multiplier even exceeded one!
 The amazing thing about that rule was that it never took into account profitability or what a working owner was able to take out of the business.

 “Print Shop For Sale” Published

 In 2007 Larry Hunt (a highly respected printing consultant) and I published a book titled, “Print Shop for Sale.”
 PSFS, a 280+ page publication, has been reprinted numerous times and at last count had sold more than 3,800 copies.
-At the time it was published, “Print Shop for Sale” was the only book published in the printing industry dedicated strictly to valuing printing firms.
-It remains so today.
+At the time “Print Shop for Sale” was published it was the only book in the printing industry dedicated strictly to valuing printing firms.
+It continues to hold that distinction today.
 As noted on the cover of the book, it is intended to provide readers with, “A step-by-step guide for establishing a fair market value for your printing firm, or one you are looking to buy.”